omarathon/tabula/README.markdown

 ### Troubleshooting updates

 If updating from an older version of Tabula, remember to apply recent database migrations from `config/scripts/schema`.
-If you get `IllegalStateException` from Lucene, it means one of your indexes is out of date.
-Find its location (look in `tabula.properties` for `base.data.dir` and look inside the `index` directory within.
+If you get an `IllegalStateException` from Lucene, it means one of your indexes is out of date.
+Find its location (look in `tabula.properties` for `base.data.dir` and look inside the `index` directory within).
 Delete the relevant index (eg. `rm -fr BASE_DATA_DIR/index/notifications`), and rebuild it from /sysadmin within the app.

 ### Deployment